 - A positive viral test within the last 10 days for SARS-COV-2,

 - Close contact with someone who has been diagnosed with COVID-19.

-Visitors guidelines for other areas of the hospital remain unchanged and are as follows:
+Visitor guidelines for other areas of the hospital remain unchanged and are as follows:

 Approved visitors/support persons must be over the age of 18 unless they are parents of a child receiving care.

 These guidelines are subject to change at any time to address the health needs of our communities.
-By putting these guidelines in place, St. Elizabeth’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.
+By putting these guidelines in place, St. Joseph’s Hospital is exemplifying its commitment to the dignity and care of all, especially the most vulnerable among us.